pascalpp/current-desktop-color/README.md

-# Testing NSWorkspace.shared.desktopImageOptions fillColor
+# Get the current desktop fill color

-This is a small CLI app written in Swift to test a possible bug in the `NSWorkspace.shared.desktopImageOptions` API in Mac OS.
+This is a small CLI app written in Swift to test the `NSWorkspace.shared.desktopImageOptions` API in Mac OS.
 It just reads some settings and prints them to the console.

-To run this app:
+### To run this app:

 First, set your desktop image to "Fit to Screen" or "Center" in the Wallpaper preference pane in Mac OS Settings.
 Choose a color from the color well that appears.